ASHWIL BELL

 From Apprentice to Aspiring Aerospace Leader

-Miranda Gallagher’s journey with Habitat for Aviation began at age 12, when she took her very first Young Eagles flight in a small green-and-white Cessna 150 with EAA Chapter 613 Youth Coordinator and mentor, Beth White.
+Miranda Gallagher’s journey with Habitat for Aviation began at age 12, when she took her very first Young Eagles flight in Beth White’s small green-and-white Cessna 150.

 That initial flight ignited a spark of interest in aviation, and nurtured over years through mentorship, hands-on learning, and a deeply supportive community, has now ignited into an aviation career path.

-Early on, Miranda became a fixture at Franklin County Airport—eager to learn, quick to help, and always soaking up every opportunity to turn curiosity into skill.
+Early on, Miranda became a fixture at Franklin County Airport.
+She was eager to learn and quick to help.
 During the COVID-19 pandemic, she split her time between working on airplanes with mentor George Coy and interning remotely with Beth White at Big Picture Learning to coach school officials on how to make learning individualized in their contexts, in addition to supporting her fellow EAA Chapter 613 youth aviators through one of the most difficult years.
 It was during this period that her quiet confidence began to take root.

 Today, Miranda is headed to Worcester Polytechnic Institute on a full Air Force ROTC scholarship to study aerospace engineering.
 She’s nearing completion of her private pilot’s license through the Ray Aviation Scholarship and still finds time for robotics, fencing, and leading build sessions with the WOMEN BUILD PLANES team.
-Her story reflects what’s possible when young people are trusted, challenged, and truly known.
 Though she’s off to college, Miranda’s spirit remains woven into the hangar that shaped her.
 And she ensures us that she’ll be back!

 EMMA